 - Meet the Satisfactory Academic Progress standards within four semesters of additional attendance.

 Students must successfully follow this academic plan every semester they enroll until they are meeting the SAP requirements.
-Students who do not follow the academic plan will return to a Financial Aid Suspension status, thus ending their probation period.
+Students who do not follow the academic plan will return to a Financial Aid Suspension status.

 Students will be taken off Financial Aid Suspension and considered for financial aid through one of the following methods:

 - Students can earn the minimum required cumulative GPA and successfully complete at least 67 percent of their attempted credits at their own expense.

 - Students can appeal according to the suspension appeal process previously described.